You might be aware of how profitable matched betting is, but did you know you can make even more money by taking

 You should commit a percentage of your overall bankroll to each offer in order to spread your overall risk.
 You’ll also need a larger bank balance before starting casino matched betting.

 The law of large numbers means that over hundreds and thousands of offers you are mathematically likely to profit.

 One thing’s for sure, your bankroll will certainly fluctuate during your matched betting casino journey.

 So you’re comfortable with variance, can calculate EV and apply a sensible bankroll strategy.
-Next up is to check out the different types of casino offer.
+Next up, let’s check out the different types of casino offer.